hsusak/hsusak/README.md

 # Hrvoje Šušak
-I am Hrvoje from Croatia and I do content on Design and Development. core data warehouse team leader from Croatia.
-Experienced worker in the IT industry.
+I am Hrvoje from Croatia and I do content on Design and Development.
+My current role is core data warehouse (DW) team leader in finance sector - Zagrebačka banka (UniCredit Group).
+I'm experienced worker in the IT industry, enjoying design in general: from IT process improvements and automatizations to various graphic designs focusing on details (such as frontend apps, data visualisation, websites).
-I enjoy design in general.
+Feel free to contact me at hsusak@yahoo.com Cheers! 😉

-## Skills:
+## Key Skills:
-- Programm Languages: SQL / Visual Basic
+- Programm Languages: SQL / SAS / VBA
 - ETL: Oracle Data Integrator (ODI11 & ODI12) / SAS Base
 - Data Visualisation: Power BI
 - Front End: APEX